Dinisdu123/SmartRetailX_Cloud/README.md

 ## Known Issues and Limitations

 1. **No HTTPS/TLS** -- the platform currently runs over plain HTTP.
 CloudFront distribution creation is blocked pending AWS account verification (`AccessDenied: Your account must be verified before you can add new CloudFront resources`).
 This is the most significant outstanding gap before any production use.
-2. **SQS events are published but not consumed** -- `order-processing-service` publishes `OrderPlaced`/`OrderConfirmed`/etc. events, but no service currently subscribes to them.
-Inventory stock is not automatically adjusted on order placement.
-3. **Payment Service and Notification Service were not implemented** -- scoped in the original design, deferred due to time constraints.
+2. **Payment Service and Notification Service were not implemented** -- scoped in the original design, deferred due to time constraints.
-4. **401/403 inconsistency** -- some endpoints return `401` for missing authentication, others return the FastAPI/Starlette `HTTPBearer` default of `403`.
+3. **401/403 inconsistency** -- some endpoints return `401` for missing authentication, others return the FastAPI/Starlette `HTTPBearer` default of `403`.
 Found via integration testing, not yet standardised.
-5. **Distributed tracing not instrumented** -- see Monitoring section above.
+4. **Distributed tracing not instrumented** -- see Monitoring section above.
-6. **DR restore procedure is documented but not drilled** -- backup creation has been verified, but a full restore-and-cutover exercise has not been performed.
+5. **DR restore procedure is documented but not drilled** -- backup creation has been verified, but a full restore-and-cutover exercise has not been performed.

 ---